-Easy to grip with a small indention makes holding it for your baby a little easier.
+Easy to grip with a small indention makes holding it a little easier for your baby.
+This might seem like a minor feature, but it can have an outsized impact.

 There are little airway holes that help to reduce the amount of air.
 A slow flow helps to reduce the pace of the feeding, which could minimize colic suffering.